tomasjiricek/garmin-ha-widget/PRIVACY-POLICY.md

 - All sensitive data (API tokens) is stored securely on your device using Garmin's Application.Storage
 - Network communications use HTTPS when available
 - No data is transmitted to our servers or any third-party analytics services
-- Configuration cache is automatically cleared after 1 hour
+- Configuration cache persists until manually cleared

 ### Third-Party Services
 This widget communicates with: